LienaPuey/axa_test_lienapuey/README.md

 If you sign up with an admin email you will be redirected to an admin interface and you will be able to access the admin's and user's information and their policies. **You will need to use both clients' and policies' APIs to access this information.**

-## Requirements not met

-With a user's email you can access to admin's interface if you change the path in the url from user to admin.
-Although your token is a user's role token.
-This is due to the AuthGuard service that doesn't work as expected.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).